BEASTgg/6thsem/README.md

-# WELCOME to 6th Sem!
+# Welcome to 6th Sem!
 ## ⭐ this 6 times?
 ### Disclaimer: The handler(s) of this repository will not be responsible for any wrong assignments and/or any other discrepencies caused on your end.
 #### Click on [Stream Headers](https://github.com/PixMusicaX/6thsem/blob/main/README.md#cseiot-) for corresponding Syllabus